 Our research investigates road safety benefits and human factors aspects of future Intelligent Transport Systems technologies.
-This includes the design, use and assessment of information systems and in-vehicular technologies, as well as their simulation, real-world impact and cost-benefit analysis of such systems and technologies.
+This includes the design, use and assessment of information systems and technologies in vehicles.
+It further includes the simulation, real-world impact and cost-benefit analysis of such systems and technologies.

-We use the Safe System approach to understand the human factors challenges arising from the introduction of new ITS, such as Connected Automated Vehicles (CAV), e-bikes and mobility services, by focusing on the pattern of cooperation between road users.
-We capitalise on research progress in the Internet of Things (IoT), automated/connected cars, Deep learning (AI), person’s data acquisition (Quantified Self) and ubiquitous computing to reduce behavioral uncertainties in transport.
+As an overarching theme, we use the Safe System approach to understand the human factors challenges arising from the introduction of new ITS, such as Connected Automated Vehicles (CAV), and novel mobility services, by focusing on the pattern of cooperation between road users.
+We capitalise on research progress in the areas of Internet of Things (IoT), automated/connected cars, Deep Learning (AI), a person’s data acquisition (Quantified Self), and ubiquitous computing to reduce behavioural uncertainties in transport.

 Team members have expertise in computer science, civil engineering, psychology, sociology, HMI/HCI, design, mathematics and statistics.